 Why has Adenuric been approved?

-The CHMP concluded that Adenuric was more effective than allopurinol at lowering blood uric-acid levels, but that it could carry a greater risk of side effects affecting the heart and blood vessels.
+The CHMP concluded that Adenuric was more effective than allopurinol at lowering blood uric acid levels including in patients undergoing chemotherapy , but that it could carry a greater risk of side effects affecting the heart and blood vessels.
 The Committee decided that Adenuric’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Adenuric